Table of Contents

 What are bananas?

-Bananas are grown in many countries with warm climate, but they are native to Southeast Asia and belong to a plant group of Musa.
+The banana is a vitamin-rich fruit and they are grown in many countries with warm climate, but they are native to Southeast Asia and belong to a plant group of Musa.

 Bananas contain many vital nutrients such as potassium, magnesium, and Vitamins B6 and C. This superfood has been studied extensively and provides health benefits such as lower blood pressure, increased potassium intake, bone growth, and nutrient absorption.